 Potential liability for photographers typically falls under the categories of “breach of contract” or “misrepresentation.”
 Depending on what type of photography your business does, you could also be on the hook for “misappropriation” of the images you take.
 While the normal costs of breach of contract are the costs it takes your client to be made whole, which is typically not more than what you were paid, a misappropriation claim could be thousands of dollars.

-Best Photography Insurance Companies
+The 5 Best Photography Insurance of 2021

 Thimble: Best Overall

-We chose Thimble as our best overall because of their affordable pricing, ease of use, strong customer reviews, and their strong coverage options for small businesses that are a good fit for most photographers.
+We chose Thimble as our best overall because of their affordable pricing, ease of use, strong customer reviews, and strong coverage options for small businesses that are a good fit for most photographers.
 Thimble makes it extremely easy to manage your insurance policy right from your phone, even allowing you to pause coverage or only get insurance for as little as an hour.
 Plus, you can get a quote within 60 seconds.

 Here’s a more detailed breakdown of Thimble’s coverage: